leaningtech/labs/sites/browserpod/src/content/docs/14-more/01-FAQ.md

 ## What is BrowserPod?

-BrowserPod runs real Node.js applications inside the browser using WebAssembly.
-It provides a virtual filesystem and a portal system to expose local servers via public URLs.
+BrowserPod is a universal execution layer for browser-based compute.
+It provides a sandboxed runtime API for running code safely inside the browser using WebAssembly—whether that's for web-based IDEs, interactive documentation, untrusted code execution, or education.
+It includes a Linux-compliant environment with a virtual filesystem, process isolation, and Portals for controlled networking.

 ## Do I need a backend server?